zzhikai/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-### Editing an applicant

-1. Editing an applicant while all applicants are being shown in the *GUI*.

-    1. Prerequisites: List all applicants using the `list` command.
-Multiple applicants in the list.
-       Current State: The first applicant is Bob, with the following attributes:
-       ```
-       Name: Bob
-       Phone Number: 99991111
-       Email Address: bob@mail.com
-       Job Applied: Data Analyst
-       Round: Interview
-       Skills: Python
-       ```

-    2. Test case: `edit 1 n/Charles e/charles@mail.com` <br>
-       Expected: The first applicant's name is changed to `Charles` and the email address is changed to `charles@mail.com`.
-All other attributes remain unchanged.

-    3. Test case: `edit 1 s/Javascript s/Java` <br>
-       Expected: The first applicant's existing skills are removed, and only `Javascript` and `Java` will be in their skill list.
-All other attributes remain unchanged.

-    4. Test case: `edit 1 s/` <br>
-       Expected: All skills are removed from the first applicant, their skill list will now be empty.
-       All other attributes remain unchanged.

-    5. Test case: `edit 0 n/Jamie` <br>
-       Expected: No changes occur, as 0 is an invalid index.
-Error details shown in status message

-    6. Other incorrect edit commands to try: `edit o/Jamie`, `edit p/Jamie`, `edit x n/Jamie` (where x is greater than list size). <br>
-       Expected: Similar to previous.

 ### Add skills to an applicant

 1. Adding a skill to an applicant while all applicants are being shown in the *GUI*.